Culture of the Dominican Republic: Fashion

-In only seven years, the Dominican Republic's fashion week has become the most important event of its kind in all of the Caribbean and one of the fastest growing fashion events in the entire Latin American fashion world.
-The country boasts one of the ten most important design schools in the region, La Escuela de Diseño de Altos de Chavón, which is making the country a key player in the world of fashion and design.
+In only seven years, the Dominican Republic's fashion week has become an important fashion event in the Caribbean and one of the fastest growing fashion events in the Latin American fashion world.
+The country boasts one of the ten most important design schools in the region, La Escuela de Diseño de Altos de Chavón.

 World-famous fashion designer Oscar de la Renta was born in the Dominican Republic in 1932 and became a US citizen in 1971.
 He studied under the leading Spaniard designer Cristóbal Balenciaga and then worked with the house of Lanvin in Paris.
 Then by 1963, de la Renta had designs carrying his own label.
 After establishing himself in the US, de la Renta opened boutiques across the country.
 His work blends French and Spaniard fashion with American styles.

 Although he settled in New York, de la Renta also marketed his work in Latin America where it became very popular.
 He remained active in his native Dominican Republic, where his charitable activities and personal achievements earned him the Juan Pablo Duarte Order of Merit and the Order of Cristóbal Colón.

 Fashion designer Jenny Polanco was known for women's clothing and handbags that incorporated Dominican and Caribbean influences into her designs.